KavMuthu/Property-Listing/README.md

 # Property Listing

 This application was develop to strengthen my understanding of how AnuglarJs can be used for FrontEnd Development.
-The property listing application allows users:
+The property listing application allows users to:
 <ul>
-<li>View listings</li>
+<li>View existing listings</li>
-<li>Filter listings based on a range</li>
+<li>Filter listings based on desired price range</li>
 <li>Add a new listing</li>
 <li>Edit a listing</li>
 <li>Delete a listing</li>